-Thanks to your support we’re able to fund a team based at the MRC Clinical Trials Unit at University College London to quickly identify which treatments work best for which men with cancer that has spread beyond the prostate.
+Thanks to your support we were able to fund a team based at the MRC Clinical Trials Unit at University College London to quickly identify which treatments work best for which men whose cancer has spread beyond the prostate.

-That's why we're funding a team led by Professor Jayne Tierney to find a smarter way to use valuable clinical data.
-Professor Tierney's team is collecting results and data on individual men from lots of clinical trials around the world.
-Having more data means they can work out more reliably which men benefit most and which men benefit least from treatments.
-For example, they can work out if men whose cancer has spread a little respond to treatments in the same way as men whose cancer has spread a lot.
-This should ensure that the right groups of men are prioritised to receive these treatments.
+That's why we funded a team, led by Professor Jayne Tierney, to find a smarter way to use valuable clinical data.
+Professor Tierney's team collected results and data on individual men from lots of clinical trials around the world.
+Having more data means they could work out more reliably which men benefited most and which men benefited least from treatments.

 Jayne Tierney